 - Awards are renewable; number of semesters vary based on program.

-Complete the Rollin A. Jones and James E. Lindstrom Working Families Scholarship Application by the deadline.
-Application will require a short essay and one (1) recommendation letter.
+- Complete the Rollin A. Jones and James E. Lindstrom Working Families Scholarship Application by March 1. (application opens in January)

 Scholarship recipients must maintain a cumulative grade point average of 2.50 at the end of each semester of study, complete a thank you letter to the Thompson Foundation each year, and complete & report a minimum of 20 community service hours per academic year (fall/spring semesters).
-Continuous, regular full-time undergraduate enrollment (12 credits or more) and acceptable social behavior must also be maintained.
+Continuous, regular full-time undergraduate enrollment (12 credits or more) and adherence to the student code of community conduct must also be maintained.